NDB management client's

 Read count.
 This is the number of primary key read operations using this TC as the transaction coordinator that were started in the last reporting interval, including simple reads.
 This count also includes reads performed as part of unique index operations.
 A unique index read operation generates 2 primary key read operations—1 for the hidden unique index table, and 1 for the table on which the read takes place.

-count is incremented at a different point in
+Simple read countwas incremented at a different point in time from

 A unique index update operation can generate multiple PK read and write operations on the index table and on the base table.